Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

 - I confirmed my page is responsive, looks good and functions on different devices such as computer, tablet and phone by using dev tools device toolbar.
 - I confirmed the header, logo, navigation, club ethos, about us, footer, classes section, sign up and thank you page text are readable and easy to understand.
 - I have confirmed that the form works on the sign up page, with all sections required to have been filled out, an email address in the email input and the submit button works and links to the thank you page.
+- I confirmed all three social network links work on all four pages and open on a separate tab.

 ### Validator Testing ###